 - Pour the filling into the pie crust: Pour filling into the pie crust and cover the edges of the pie crust with either a pie crust saver or tin foil.
 If you have cut outs, place the parchment paper with the cut outs on a baking sheet and not onto the pie to decorate it just yet.
 Bake the cutouts only for 7-8 minutes then remove from the oven.
 I recommend baking them towards the end of the pumpkin pie baking time.

 - Bake the pumpkin pie: Place the pie into the oven and bake for 40 minutes.
-Remove the tinfoil, and continue to bake for another 20 more minutes.
+Remove the tinfoil, and continue to bake for another 15-20 more minutes.
+The center of the pie should be wiggly still, even wiggling a lot!
+That’s okay!

 - Allow the pie to cool: Remove from the oven and allow the pie to cool for 15 minutes at room temperature.
 Then transfer the pie set overnight or for a minimum of 4 hours.